H4ppy-04/quote/README.txt

-USAGE

-To use this program, you can simply use any modern version of Python.
-One can execute this program by simply calling:

-    python main.py

-which will print out a most-comprehensive help menu.
-Type the commands as they are shown to use the program effectively.

-Example

-    python main.py add "Imagination is more important than knowledge." --author "Albert Einstein"
+ABOUT

+  This is a small script that can be used to record quotes along with their authors.
+  There are quite a few commands to filter through the quotes based on a specified criteria.
+  Along with that, there are a few utility commands such as a command to update the script itself, removing duplicate quotes, etc.

+  For usage - a list of commands and further deatils - see USAGE.txt

 LICENSE

   This project is licensed under the MIT license.